 The importance of energy efficiency isn’t a new concept; it’s something we’ve been speaking to our customers about for a number of years.
 Even basic energy efficiency actions that have little or no upfront costs can cut a business’s energy costs by 10%.

 But how energy audits are carried out and how long they take has completely changed in the past few years due to changes in technology.
 The ‘auditor with a clipboard’ approach is long gone.
 Audit companies are now able to connect to a building’s systems and identify every item that uses energy within minutes.
 Previously an energy audit would typically take around a week, now they take less than half an hour.

-We recently announced our new Independent Energy Saving Audit Scheme, which sees us team up with six independent energy management companies and aim to help businesses meet energy legislation, cut energy use and reduce overheads.
+We recently announced our new Independent Energy Saving Audit Scheme, which sees us team up with a number of independent energy management companies and aim to help businesses meet energy legislation, cut energy use and reduce overheads.